capjamesg/letsjam/README.md

     python3 app.py

 All files generated are placed in a _site directory.
 This directory is purged on each generation.

+### Folder Definitions

+The example application has been set up to use the following folder structure:

+- assets/: Any static assets (i.e. CSS, JS, images).
+- _posts/: All of your blog posts.
+- _drafts/: Your written drafts.
+- _layouts/: Page layouts.
+- _includes/: Resources to include in a web page.
+- templates/: Web page templates.

+The default project comes with five pages:

+- A sitemap.xml file
+- An index.html home page
+- A 404 page
+- An archive page
+- A page with a list of articles

 ### letsjam Server